openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Allocate texture of a given size and format.

+The width (w) and height (h) do not necessarily need to be powers of 2, but they do need to be large enough to contain the data you will upload to the texture.

+The internal data type `glFormat` describes how OpenGL will store this texture internally.
+For example, if you want a grayscale texture, you can use `GL_LUMINANCE`.
+You can upload what ever type of data you want (using `loadData()`) but internally, opengl will store the information as grayscale.
+Other types include: `GL_RGB`, `GL_RGBA`.

-Uses the currently set OF texture type.
-Defaults to ARB rectangular textures if they are supported.
+This method applies the currently set OF texture type and defaults to ARB rectangular textures if they are supported.
 (They are not supported on OpenGL ES).

+Parameters:
+w Desired width in pixels.
+h Desired height in pixels.
+glInternalFormat OpenGL internal data format: `GL_RGBA`, `GL_LUMINANCE`, etc.